Getting Started with Rekor

 rekor login

-2. Create a workspace and preview environment
+2. Create a database and preview environment

 All schema changes happen in preview first, then get promoted to production.

-rekor workspaces create crm --name "CRM"
+rekor databases create crm --name "CRM"

-rekor workspaces create-preview crm --name "setup"
+rekor databases create-preview crm --name "setup"

 3. Define collections in preview